nattadasu/ryuuRyuusei/README.md

 - `/games info` - Get information about a game using direct RAWG ID
 - `/games search` - Search for a game

+### TV and Movie Commands

+> Utilize SIMKL for Metadata and TMDB for NSFW check

+- `/tv info` - Get information about a TV show using direct SIMKL ID
+- `/tv search` - Search for a TV show
+- `/movie info` - Get information about a movie using direct SIMKL ID
+- `/movie search` - Search for a movie

 ### Last.FM Integration Commands

 - `/lastfm` - Get your last.fm profile and the scrobble summary